antonio-soria/market-risk-engine/README.md

 pip install -e .
 ```

 Then open the notebooks in order.
 The first run downloads prices and caches them in `data/`.
+It should be ran after building the portfolio and selecting the date range used by editing `src/varengine/config.py`.

 ## Quick example